reeteshsudhakar/productivity-tracker/README.md

 # Productivity Tracker
+> **UPDATE**: As of 01/30/2022, I've archived my Notion page, and data is no longer being collected.
+As such, the program no longer has access to the data from the workspace and will not be able to generate figures and display them.
+The code will still work as described if you customize the setup with the instructions below.

 I was inspired to visualize the data that I've been collecting for the past month with my Habit Tracker in Notion.
 I use Notion daily to track deadlines, plan out obligations, manage finances and spending, and more.
 I recently started logging personal habits using Notion's tables and checkboxes function.
 Though Notion's interface is very powerful, I wanted to graphically view the data that I'd been collecting without having to stare at a table full of checkboxes.

 > **Note**: The code for this project was based on how my Notion page was set up [(see here)](https://ibb.co/jfZS8zb).
 Results may vary based on how each user configures their pages within Notion.